guide for how to build a window cornice

 All finished!
 If you want to add any caulk to the seams for finishing touches this is optional.

-We ended up building cornices for all three of our downstairs windows and I can’t tell you how much they transformed the complete look of the window…but I can show you!
+We ended up building window cornices for all three of our downstairs windows, and I can’t tell you how much they transformed the complete look of the window…but I can show you!

-Let’s take a look at the cornice pictures before and after!
+Let’s take a look at the wood window cornice before and after pictures!

 It’s amazing how something as simple and inexpensive as this can make such a big impact on your windows and make a home feel more custom.